e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

     - can get feedback fast
     - can have integration platform
   - cautions
+    - respect *strategic programming* rather than *tactical programming*
+      - just implementing "working code" is not enough
-    - don't forget to augment the abstraction/concept along with additional features if necessary
+      - don't forget to augment the concept/abstraction along with additional features/implementations if necessary to fit the software design
+        - **software design is a continuous process**
-      - features should be in range of the abstraction/concept for consitency
+        - features/implementations should be in the range of the concept/abstraction
   - opposite storategies
     - implement frontend all, implement backend all, then integrate them at once